Crab Fried Rice

 Instructions

-• Heat oil in a large skillet or large wok over medium high heat.
-Add green onions and garlic.
-Saute for 1-2 minutes until fragrant.
+• Cook the aromatics.
+Heat oil in a wok or large skillet over medium-high heat.
+Add the white parts of the green onions and the garlic.
+Cook for 1–2 minutes until fragrant.

-• Transfer the crab fried rice to a serving dish.
-Garnish with Thai basil, green onions, and a squeeze of lime juice, if desired.
+• Serve.
+Garnish with the green parts of the onions, Thai basil, and a squeeze of lime if using.
 Serve hot.

 Nutrition